-- Shows percentage of on time corrective actions that were completed on time;
+- Shows the percentage of on-time corrective actions that were completed on time;

-- Usually shows performance for past year, organized by month; and
+- Usually shows performance for the past year, organized by month; and

-- Is useful to show on same chart as on time issue closure chart.
+- Is useful to show on the same chart as the on-time issue closure chart.

 What does this chart say about department head performance?